maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Introduce a variable so the maxima code "knows the attempt number".
 * Fix MCQs so that the displayed text is full CASText.
-* Better deploy features, including "drop all" and "redeploy".
+* Better deploy features, including "drop all" and "redeploy"?
 * Systematic deploying of all versions?
-* Reinstate dragmath.
 * Ensure the conditionals in CASText adaptive blocks code makes it into version 2.3.
 (Aalto)
 * Add a feature to display the Maxima form of an internal variable - useful for helping students.
 (Aalto: contact Matti).
 * Re-check Maxima functions for security settings.